yasmine22a/yasmine22a/README.md

 ## Hi there 👋
 Hello!
 My name is Yasmine.
-I am a first-year Software Engineering student currently studying software and computer engineering 🤍
+I am a first-year Bachelor's student in Software Engineering and Computer Science🤍